 Inspired by Jim Archibald of Tourism Coromandel (where the founding Board of The Coromandel Heritage Trust were initially holding their meetings), The Club of 64 was developed in 2012 to recognise the generous donation of $6,400 each from, what was originally to be, 64 donors, to enable construction to commence of our $1.1m world-class Archive.
 However, during the promotion of The Club of 64, in 2013 The Coromandel Heritage Trust received notification from Lottery Environment & Heritage of a colossal $360,000 grant which allowed the Trust to immediately hit the go button on construction.

-The Coromandel Heritage Trust’s current Board plans to breathe fresh life into The Club of 64 and, during 2022, a multi-tiered philanthropy programme will be launched.
+The Coromandel Heritage Trust’s current Board plans to breathe fresh life into The Club of 64 and we are continuing to add new members.
 Contact us to talk about joining The Club!

 Ian Hopper & Cath Cowan